MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/idle-session-timeout-web-apps.md

 ## Turn on Idle session timeout

+If you aren't a Microsoft 365 or Office 365 global admin, you won't see the **Security & privacy** tab.

 1. In the Microsoft 365 admin center, select **Org Settings** **->**  [Security & privacy](https://go.microsoft.com/fwlink/p/?linkid=2072756) tab and select **Idle session timeout**.

-> [!NOTE]
-> If you aren't an Office 365 global admin, you won't see the **Security & privacy** tab.

 2. On the **Idle Session Timeout** select the toggle to turn it on.
 You can choose a default setting or choose your own custom time.
 It'll take a few minutes for before idle session is turned on in your organization.

 > [!NOTE]
 > If you've set up idle session timeout policies for [Outlook web app](https://support.microsoft.com/topic/description-of-the-activity-based-authentication-timeout-for-owa-in-office-365-0c101e1b-020e-69c1-a0b0-26532d60c0a4) and [SharePoint Online](/sharepoint/sign-out-inactive-users)S, turning on idle session timeout in the admin center will override the Outlook web app and SharePoint settings.

 Idle session timeout is one of the many security measures in Microsoft 365.
-To learn about other security tasks in Microsoft 365 see [Top security tasks in Microsoft 365](../../security/top-security-tasks-for-remote-work.md).
+To learn about other security tasks in Microsoft 365, see [Top security tasks in Microsoft 365](../../security/top-security-tasks-for-remote-work.md).

 ## What users will see

 When a user has been inactive in Microsoft 365 web apps for the time period you chose, they'll see the following prompt.
-They have to select Stay signed in or they'll be signed out.
+They have to select **Stay signed in** or they'll be signed out.

 :::image type="content" source="../../media/idle-session-timeout.png" alt-text="Screenshot: Prompt letting you know that your session is about to expire.
 Select Stay signed in so you don't get signed out of Microsoft 365 web apps":::